jmccl/RustGallery/README.md

 If nginx is serving from localhost (127.0.0.1) captions may be edited by double-clicking on the picture id in the upper left of the web page.
-(Note that the generated _metadata_ file must be writable by the nginx child processes user, which varies by OS.)
+(Note that the generated _metadata_ file must be writable by the nginx child-process user, which varies by OS.)

 Alternatively - and possibly more conveniently when migrating from another gallery - captions may be placed in a text file named _captions.txt_, one entry